SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    although we don't call that out here.

-The generic ``where`` clause on ``Iterator`` requires that the iterator must traverse over elements of the same item type as the container's items, regardless of what type the iterator itself is.
+The generic ``where`` clause on ``Iterator`` requires that the iterator traverses over elements of the same item type as the container's items, regardless of the iterator's type.
 The ``makeIterator()`` function provides access to a container's iterator.

 ..
 This example requires SE-0157 Recursive protocol constraints